datastax/sstable-to-arrow/README.md

 4. The next step will be to actually introduce parallelization using CUDA.

-## Getting an SSTable
+## Getting started

+1. This project depends on [Kaitai Struct](`https://kaitai.io/#download`), the [Kaitai Struct C++/STL runtime library](https://github.com/kaitai-io/kaitai_struct_cpp_stl_runtime), and [Apache Arrow for C++](http://arrow.apache.org/docs/cpp/cmake.html).
+(Note: if you are manually building Arrow and using other Arrow features like the filesystem interface `arrow::fs`, make sure to check [if you need to include any optional components](http://arrow.apache.org/docs/developers/cpp/building.html#optional-components).)

-We can get an SSTable from the Cassandra Docker image.
+2. Get an SSTable.
+If you don't have one on hand, you can create one using CQL and the Cassandra Docker image.
 See [the quickstart](https://cassandra.apache.org/quickstart/) for more info.

 ```bash
 docker network create cassandra